oneeve8/kobble-data/content/Tutorial2.md

 I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.

-Finally, If you opted for GitHub support, you will be interested in a few things such as how to share a channel or track.
+Finally, If you opted for GitHub support, you will be interested in learning how to share a channel or track.

-And how to retrieve information from your GitHub account.
 I’ll show you how.

 Let’s get started.